AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed member list.
 - The index **must be a positive integer** 1, 2, 3, …​
 - At least **1 out of the 5** fields are compulsory in the command.
+- User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to edit a member.
-- View cannot be displaying list of subcommittee.
+- Unable to edit when displaying list of subcommittee.

 Example: